federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

 ## Potential consequences

 What follows are examples of possible responses to an incident report.
-This list is not inclusive, and the GNOME online Code of Conduct committee reserves the right to take any action it deems necessary.
+This list is not inclusive, and the GNOME Code of Conduct committee reserves the right to take any action it deems necessary.
 Possible responses to an incident include:

 * Nothing, if the behavior was determined to not be a Code of Conduct violation
 * A verbal or emailed warning